Caring for the whole child — so a hurting kid can truly thrive.

 We don’t rush.
 We build safety first, warm connection next, and calm before conversation.
 That’s what “trauma-informed care” means in plain language: we pay attention to what a child has lived through, and we make sure nothing we do adds to the hurt.
 It doesn’t take a degree.
 It takes a way of seeing — and adults who show up, day after day.

 Before anything we do, we ask that one question.
 If the answer is yes, we keep going.
-If it's no, we change it
+If it’s no, we change it.

-The same care, at three levels
+The same care, at three movements

-The THRIVE Model isn't a theory on a slide.
-It's a practice — lived out every day at our campus in Quito, and carried into communities far beyond it.
+The THRIVE Model isn’t a theory on a slide.
+It’s a practice — lived out every day at our campus in Quito, and carried into communities far beyond it.
+Every program we run lives inside one of three movements.

 Meet urgent needs with dignity — clean water, food, medical care, and safety.
 The steady ground everything else is built on.